 Windows 365 cloud PCs are dedicated VMs and therefore do not require Shared Computer Activation.
 Any subscription to Microsoft 365 is sufficient.

 There are several considerations that come into play when deciding on the right virtual desktop technology for your organization.
 Microsoft provides customers with ample choice and meets customers where they are in terms of admin tooling, existing licenses, and Azure expertise.
 In this section we’ll explore the cost efficiency of different virtual desktop use-cases and determine when Windows 365 fixed-price licenses are more cost-efficient than usage-based AVD infrastructure costs.
-For this discussion, we’ll assume that licensing costs are the same in both AVD and cloud PC scenarios and focus exclusively on the cost of the infrastructure.
+For this discussion, we’ll assume that Windows OS licensing costs are the same in both AVD and Windows 365 scenarios and focus exclusively on the cost of the infrastructure.

 Here's a complete comparative summary table: